stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > We have several Fund 5 Proposals in preparation:

 * An API for the overall marketplace (with mutual-knowledge?)
-* Smart contracts that will enforce residual distribution (royalties)
+* Smart contracts that will enforce residual distribution (royalties) - splitting distribution of royalties to multiple parties not a trivial process.